-Glenmorangie Distillery is based in the Highlands of , near the town of Tain.
-It has a long history in this area, and dates back to 1843.
+Glenmorangie Distillery is based in the Highlands of Scotland, near the town of Tain.
+It has a long history in the area and dates back to 1843.

-Some even claim that there was evidence of distilling on Morangie Farm way back in the 1700s.
+Some claim that there was evidence of distilling on Morangie Farm way back in the 1700s.

 This collection of Single Malts has been a great success in the eyes of critics and consumers alike.